wp-plugins/m-vslider/readme.txt

 = Shortcode =

-Insert the sidebar in your pages or posts with this shortcode
+Insert the slider in your pages or posts with this shortcode

 `[m-vslider id="x"]` (where `x` is slider ID)

 == Installation ==

-1. Upload `rslider` directory to the `/wp-content/plugins/` directory
+1. Upload `m-vslider` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==